IBM/iot-device-trend-analysis/README.md

 * Setup IoT devices on IBM Watson IoT Platform and simulate device's data
 * Create Cloudant service on IBM Cloud, and using as data store for IoT device data
 * Develop an application to parse JSON data from Cloudant DB using Python
-* Display Plotly-js plots through a web application
+* Display Plotly.js plots through a web application

 ## Architecture Flow